 What You Need to Know About Rehabilitation Physician

-Rehabilitation Physician Definition Diagnose and treat disorders requiring physiotherapy to provide physical, mental, and occupational rehabilitation.
+Example of Rehabilitation Physician Job Diagnose and treat disorders requiring physiotherapy to provide physical, mental, and occupational rehabilitation.

 - Prescribe physical therapy to relax the muscles and improve strength.

 - Instruct interns and residents in the diagnosis and treatment of temporary or permanent physically disabling conditions.

 - Prescribe therapy services, such as electrotherapy, ultrasonography, heat or cold therapy, hydrotherapy, debridement, short-wave or microwave diathermy, and infrared or ultraviolet radiation, to enhance rehabilitation.

 - Diagnose or treat performance-related conditions such as sports injuries or repetitive motion injuries.